Aed3r/UniversalRS/README.md

 Find what process is using blazegraph.jnl (kill to start new blazegraph instance):
 `fuser -v blazegraph.jnl`

-Find what process is using the port:
+Find what process is using the port 19999:
 `lsof -i:19999`

 Grid engine monitoring: